JiriKrblich/English4Designer/05-storytelling/05-storytelling.md

 For myself I have found a solution, the ideal font that is this versatile and readable is **Arial**.
 If only because everyone has it on their computer and everyone is used to reading it.

-Do you think anyone will notice the difference between Arial and Helvetica?
+Do you think anyone will notice the difference between *Arial and Helvetica*?
 Probably not.
 And the new version of Arial, Arial Nova, is a really good font that no longer suffers from flaws (only the condensed version have bad diacritics).

 ## Recommendations
-And what can I recommend?
-Never look for the perfect typeface!
-Instead, use the ones that come with your Mac, which are high quality from typefoundries all over the world.
+And what can I recommend? **Never look for the perfect typeface!** Instead, use the ones that come with your Mac, which are high quality from typefoundries all over the world.
 I like to use them!
 ![My library of good fonts](images/macfonts.png)
 *Some of the pre-installed quality fonts on Mac*